MarketplaceUX/mow/strategy/designstrats.md

 <br/><b>Promotional spaces are baked into the experience.</b> There are no places on Marketplace that do not have opportunities for "promoting" content.
 We should always be offering people more content.
 Some of those opportunities will be reserved for partner promotions.
 Others will be reserved for editorial content.
 And many of them will be reserved for algorithmic "promotions" of content we think will interest people.
 This principle will become more clear as we flesh out the designs.

-<br/><b>People will always know where they are in Marketplace and what they can do.</b> All parts of Marketplace will be clearly labeled with consistent use page titles, breadcrumbs, and sub-navigation (where appropriate).
+<br/><b>People will always know where they are in Marketplace and what they can do.</b> All parts of Marketplace will be clearly labeled with consistent use of page titles, breadcrumbs, and sub-navigation (where appropriate).

 <br/><b>"List" pages will be different from one another.</b> To create a more lively and dynamic experience, "list" pages will be differentiated from each other using both different visual design and different interaction models.